Content from Why Python Packages?

 -

-: A list of packages required to build the project.
+requires: A list of packages required to build the project.
 These are downloaded and installed into a temporary, isolated environment prior to the build process.
 The build backend itself must also be listed here. -

-: A string reference to the Python object (the “backend”) that will be invoked by packaging tools to create the distributable packages.
+build-backend: A string reference to the Python object (the “backend”) that will be invoked by packaging tools to create the distributable packages.

 Editable Installation